Data Centers in Tucuruí

 Energy availability is a defining feature of the local market, given the proximity to significant generation assets.

 Average Cost Of Power: Industrial rates range from R$ 0.65/kWh to R$ 0.75/kWh as of September 2025.
-Brazil’s energy mix is highly sustainable, consisting of approximately 60% hydro and 22% other renewables like wind and solar.
+Brazil’s energy mix is sustainable, consisting of approximately 60% hydro and 22% other renewables like wind and solar.
 This profile allows businesses to meet sustainability goals while managing operational costs.

 Power Grid Reliability: The local grid is purpose-built to support massive energy exports, resulting in a well-engineered transmission environment.
 Data centers in this corridor benefit from multi-substation support and a resilient local distribution network.